clbarnes/toolup/README.md

 The resulting lists of names, install_args, and entry_points are `zip_longest`'d together.
 `toolup` will try to infer the install_args and entry_points from the name, and the name from the install_args.

+### Example workflow

+You've just started up a new machine.
+You have a list of your favourite development tools, which will be useful across a few projects, while not actually being used by any of the code in those projects.

+You copy across your `.toolup.toml` (maybe using something like GNU stow), create a virtualenv for it, `pip install toolup && toolup`, and all your tools are right where you want them again.